-- Drag the OnSite client to your computer's Applications folder.
+- Drag the OnSite Client ("Lightspeed") to your computer's Applications folder.

-Note: During the installation you are asked whether you want to install the demo or licensed version.
-Choose to install a licensed version, and enter your Lightspeed OnSite license key when prompted.
-If you’re upgrading from OnSite 2.x, this option is Migrate Database.
+NOTE: During the installation, you're asked whether you want to install the demo or licensed version.
+Choose to install a licensed version and enter your Lightspeed OnSite license key when prompted.
+If you’re upgrading from OnSite 2.X, this option is Migrate Database.

-When the installation is complete, launch OnSite by clicking Lightspeed OnSite Client (Lightspeed) from the Applications folder.
+When the installation is complete, click the Lightspeed OnSite Client ("Lightspeed") from the Applications folder to launch Lightspeed OnSite.

 Copy the Lightspeed OnSite Client to any client computers that will be accessing the server.
 Do not run the installer on client-only computers.
 Launch OnSite, click Servers, and then click Bonjour.
 Your client will detect the OnSite database on your network.
 Select the licensed database, enter the username and password, and then click Connect.
 If you want to connect to your OnSite server using a direct IP, see below.